Genivia/ugrep/README.md

   line-by-line as other grep tools do.
 This allows matching patterns that include newlines (`\n`), i.e. a match can span multiple lines.
 This is not possible with other grep-like tools.
-- New options `-W` and `-X` to produce hexadecimal matches ("hexdumps") in binary files.
+- New options to produce hexdumps, `-W` (output binary matches in hex while text matches are output as usual) and `-X` (output all matches in hex).
 - New option `-Y` to permit matching empty patterns.
-Grepping with empty-matching patterns is weird and gives different results with GNU grep and BSD grep.
-New option `-Y` to permit empty matches avoids making mistakes giving "random" results.
-For example, `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
-Non-empty pattern matching is the default.
-  As a tradeoff for this, matching empty lines with the pattern `^$` now requires option `-Y`.
+Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
+Empty matches are not output by **ugerp** by default, which avoids making mistakes that produce "random" results.
+For example, with BSD/GNU grep, pattern `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
+Allowing empty matches requires **ugrep** option `-Y`.
+For example to matchgq empty lines with the pattern `^$` requires option `-Y`.
-- New option `-U` to specify non-Unicode pattern matches, e.g. to search for binary patterns.  **ugrep** matches Unicode by default.
+- New option `-U` to specify non-Unicode pattern matches, e.g. to search for binary patterns.
+Note that **ugrep** matches Unicode by default.
-- New option `-k`, `--column-number` with **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
+- New option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
 - New option `-g`, `--no-group` to not group matches per line.
 This option displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- New options `-O` and `-t` to specify file extensions and file types, respectively, to search selectively in directory trees with recursive search options `-R` and `-r`.
+- New options `-O` and `-t` to specify file extensions and pre-defined file types, respectively.
+This allows searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
 - Extended option `-f` uses `GREP_PATH` environment variable and pre-defined patterns intalled in `/usr/local/share/ugrep/patterns`.
-- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line as grep reports.
+- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line as BSD/GNU grep report.
 Reporting exact byte offsets is now possible with **grep**.
 - **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep and support Unicode pattern matching, see further below.
 Extended regular expression syntax is the default (i.e.  option `-E`, as egrep).